AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-churn.md

 ---
 # Transactional Customer Churn

-This article demonstrates how to set up a dashboard that helps you define churn for your transactional customers.
+This topic demonstrates how to set up a dashboard that helps you define churn for your transactional customers.

 ![](../../assets/churn-deashboard.png)